[Skip to Content]

 ICRAR is governed by a nine member competency-based board established under the Joint Venture Agreement and appointed by the State Government.

-Dr Jacqui Coombes is the current acting Board Chair and we extend a warm welcome to her.
-We would like to thank our previous Board Chair Dr Ken Michael for his guidance and advice.
+We would like to thank our previous Board Chairs Dr Jacqui Coombes (acting) and Dr Ken Michael for their guidance and advice.
 The previous, and inaugural, chair was Dr Bernard Bowen.
 We thank Dr Bowen for his service and his instrumental role in the formation and growth of ICRAR since 2009.

 Current Members